openhealthcare/opal/doc/docs/reference/schemas.md

 * name: the result of `Subrecord.get_api_name()`
 * display_name: the result of `Subrecord.get_display_name()`
 * single: Whether the Subrecord is a singleton
-* advanced_searchable: if the Subrecord should appear in the advanced search view
 * fields: a represention of each field

 Optional fields: